 Experimental station for tomographic imaging

 The other experimental station will use Fresnel Zone Plates (FZPs) to provide focus down to 10 nm in a mature state.
 Main detectors will be: A large pixel detector in forward direction for diffraction and coherent imaging methods.
 A multi-element Silicon Drift Diode X-ray fluorescence detector for elemental mapping.
 Scanning stages will include XYZ motions and rotation around the vertical axis for tomographic methods.
 The station will not allow much sample flexibility due to extreme demands on stability and limited sample space.
 It will be built to operate in air.
 It is planned to provide in-vacuum, cryogenic capabilities in the future.
-The station is currently under development and prototyping and we anticipate to do the first tests during 2018.
+The station is currently under development and will, the earliest, become available 2020.